nautilor/simple_terminal/README.md

 # simple_terminal

-This is a simple terminal build around vte using c
+This branch contain an unstable version, don't use it as a daily terminal

 Compile with